-Kate Chisholm has been the Senior Vice President, Legal and External Relations since July 2009 and played an instrumental legal role in Capital Power’s restructuring and Initial Public Offering that led to the company’s creation.
-Kate leads Capital Power’s legal, regulatory and compliance, government relations and external affairs teams, risk management and internal audit, and sustainability efforts.
-She has personally led significant and successful commercial negotiations for Capital Power, including leading the legal and regulatory teams involved in the acquisition of a 50% interest in the Shepard Energy Centre, the development and construction of four wind farms, and the sale of Capital Power’s interest in three New England plants.
+Kate Chisholm has been the Senior Vice President, Legal and External Relations since July 2009 and played an instrumental role in Capital Power’s restructuring and Initial Public Offering that led to the company’s creation.
+Kate leads Capital Power’s legal, regulatory and compliance, environmental policy, government relations and external affairs teams, risk management and internal audit, and sustainability efforts.
+She has personally led significant and successful commercial negotiations, managed high stakes litigation and overseen important public policy influence strategies for Capital Power.

 Prior to Capital Power, Kate served as EPCOR’s Senior Vice President, General Counsel and Corporate Secretary from 2004 to 2009, and Vice President, Legal and Commercial for Alberta’s Transmission Administrator (now the Alberta Electric System Operator) from 2000 to 2003.

 Kate has provided counsel and expert witness testimony in numerous electric utility hearings, including those arising from the restructuring of the Alberta electricity industry.
 In 2015, she was appointed as a member of the Alberta Securities Commission.

 Kate currently serves on a number of boards and governing bodies.
 She is currently serving her second year of a three-year term with the Alberta Securities Commission (ASC) and is their Lead Independent Member.
 She created the MORE mentoring program for high potential young professional women in Edmonton and was one of the founding members of Legal Leaders for Diversity, an association of Canadian general counsel who support and promote diversity and inclusion within the legal profession.
-Most recently (2014), Kate was named one of Canada’s Top 100 Most Powerful Women by the Women’s Executive Network, received a KPMG Professional Award in recognition of women who are professionals in practice who play a leadership role within their organization, and received a Women in Leadership Award for Leadership in her profession from the Canadian Law Institute.